IotIntegralGameConsole/Integral-Dev-kit/README.md

 --------------------------------------
 Character of  "Integral" Game Console
 - DIY Custom Module Game Console
-We can design PCB circuit by Open Source Circuit Program and we can make PCB circuit by etching through Homemade. in the Future, we can make to equipments like 3D Printer Machine in Fab-Lab and Material Shop
+We can design PCB circuit by Open Source Circuit Program(KiCad) and we can make PCB circuit by etching through Homemade. in the Future, we can make to equipments like 3D Printer Machine in Fab-Lab and Material Shop

 --------------------------------------